Lharbeeb/zurijs1/README.md

-this codedispalys my name, height and country
+This code dispalys my name, height and country